All 2018-2019 CHR lectures and seminars will meet from 3:00-4:30 p.m. unless otherwise specified.

 Thurs., March 7, 2:30-4:00 p.m., Ann Garland Mahler, Univ. of Virginia, “Race and Empire from the Tricontinental to the Global South” (Location: Hagerty Hall, Room 0062) (More information.)
 CHR is a co-sponsor of this presentation.

-Fri., April 5, Marcella Echeverri, Yale University, “Afro-Latino and indigenous loyalists in South America’s revolutionary independence movements of the 19th century” (Location: Dulles Hall, Room 168) Co-sponsored by the Center for Latin American Studies.
+Fri., April 5, Marcella Echeverri Munoz, Yale University, “Indian and Slave Royalists in the Age of Revolution” (Location: Dulles Hall, Room 168) Co-sponsored by the Center for Latin American Studies.